Common Projects

-Common Projects is an American luxury footwear company.
+Common Projects is an American luxury footwear company founded in 2004 by Prathan Poopat, an American-based fashion designer, and Flavio Girolami, an Italian creative consultant.
+The shoes are made in Italy, and often use Italian Nappa leather.

 History

-The company was founded in 2004 by Prathan Poopat, an American-based art director, and Flavio Girolami, an Italian creative consultant.
-The shoes are hand-stitched in Italy, and often use Italian Nappa leather.

 The company name came about as Poopat and Girolami were working on a number of 'common' projects together, the original 'Achilles' shoe included, while living in separate countries.
 All of their shoes feature a line of numbers along the heel, displaying the style, the size and color, respectively.
 In the brand’s early years, these numbers could be rubbed off, but, now, they are branded in gold foil.

-Awards and honors

-Common Projects have been awarded "Sneaker of the Week" twice by GQ magazine.
+Common Projects were named "Sneaker of the Week" twice by GQ magazine.